January 7, 2021

 To support safe spacing, manage traffic flows in common areas, and limit mixing of different groups of students, our school is taking the following measures:

-Hand washing and sanitizing at school Students and school staff will be required to wash their hands for 20 seconds with soap and water or sanitize their hands frequently during the school day.
+Students and school staff will be required to wash their hands for 20 seconds with soap and water or sanitize their hands frequently during the school day

 Students and staff will be able to wash hands at available sinks in the school.
 Hand sanitizing stations will also be located at: